tc39/test262/INTERPRETING.md

 - `phase` - the stage of the test interpretation process that the error is expected to be produced; valid phases are:
-    - `parse`: occurs while parsing the source text.
+    - `parse`: occurs while parsing the source text, or while checking it for early errors.
-    - `early`: occurs prior to evaluation.
     - `resolution`: occurs during module resolution.
     - `runtime`: occurs during evaluation.
 - `type` - the name of the constructor of the expected error